New Zealand Post-Study Work Visa 2026: 3-Year Open Work Visa, Eligibility & PR Pathway

 Pro Tip

 Need help with your PSWV application?
-EEC's licensed immigration advisors guide Indian students through every step — document preparation, online submission, and follow-up.
+EEC's licensed immigration advisors guide Indian students through every step — document checklist review, online submission guidance, and follow-up.
 Book a free consultation today.

 The New Zealand post study work visa is not an end in itself — it is the bridge to permanent residency.
 For Indian students in 2026, the primary PR pathway is the Skilled Migrant Category (SMC) residence visa.
 Here is how the journey works: